AddstarMC/Prism-Bukkit/README.md

 **List of parameters:**

 - `a:[action]` - Like "block-break" (See below for full list).
 No default.
 - `r:[radius]` - How many blocks near you the action happened, i.e. `r:20`.
 Default radius set in config.
 Can't exceed the max defined in config.
-Use r:global to force an all-world search, *for lookups only*.
+(See below for additional radius options).
 - `b:[blockname/id]` - Like `b:grass` or `b:2` or `b:2:0`.
 No default.
 - `e:[entity]` - Like `e:pig`.
 No default.
 - `t:[timesince]` - Events after x long ago.
 Like 1s(seconds), 20m(minutes), 1h(hour), 7d(days), 2w(weeks).
 No default.
 Use time arguments together if you wish, like `1h20m`.
 - `p:[player]` - Like `p:viveleroi`.
 No default.
 - `w:[world]` - Like `w:worldname`.
 Defaults to your current world.

+**Alternative Radius Options**

+The radius `r` parameter also supports the following options:

+- `r:global` - Instructs Prism to not limit results to a location.
+Currently works for *lookup* actions only.
+- `r:we` - Uses a WorldEdit selection to limit all results - lookups/restores/rollbacks.
+Works for anything that supports the `r` parameter.

 **List of actions:**